-Last summer, we saw another type of upheaval.
+In the summer of 2016, we saw another type of upheaval.
 Dutch nationals of Turkish descent felt involved with the events in their former mother country, where President Rećep Erdogan, with the help of supporters, beat down a military coup.
 Turkish Rotterdammers showed their solidarity with him by taking to the streets en masse, waving Turkish flags - which was observed by the rest of the population with raised eyebrows.
 The words of Prime Minister Rutte and Rotterdam mayor Achmed Aboutaleb, which they had uttered during other, similar, occasions, came to mind and seemed once again appropriate - at least, according to many people.
 These words had been uttered during a scandal involving young people of Turkish descent, who were vlogging and yelling obscenities in the streets: the Prime Minister had used the words 'scumbags'.
 He had told them to "Well then, get lost".
 And Aboutaleb had told supporters of the Jihad: "If you don't like it here, beat it."

 This all came to a head again in the days preceding the elections.
 President Erdogan had issued a referendum, asking the Turkish people to expand upon his power.
 Also Dutch citizens who had a double passport were allowed to vote and, while the emotions were running high in the Dutch-Turkish community, Ankara decided to send Turkish ministers to the Netherlands to plea for a 'yes'.
 The Dutch government, however, stopped the Turkish ministers from entering the country.
 One of them managed to reach the Turkish consulate in Rotterdam, but Mayor Aboutaleb did not allow her to speak.
 A few thousand of her supporters gathered in the center of the city, where there were skirmishes with the police.
 In the ensuing days, Erdogan did not have a kind word - but a few nasty ones - for the Dutch.
 "Nazis" and "fascists" were two of the more friendly invectives.
-The Dutch government let this all slip off their backs with resignation, but did not give in and refused to issue any apology demanded by Ankara.
+The Dutch government let the words roll like water off a duck's back, with resignation, but did not give in and refused to issue any apology demanded by Ankara.

-Rightist commentators saw new fodder in these political goings-on for their skepticism when it came to the loyalty of those who hold a double passport - making use of the argument that the integration of these people has proven a failure.
+Rightist commentators saw new fodder in these political goingson for their skepticism when it came to the loyalty of those who hold a double passport - making use of the argument that the integration of these people has proven a failure.

-Christian-democratic leader Buma joined this criticism, but quickly fell quiet when it was pointed out to him that Queen Máxima also has two passports and that Argentinean law does not allow the Crown Princess - being the daughter of an Argentinean national - to relinquish her Argentinean citizenship.
+Christian-democratic leader Buma joined this criticism, but quickly fell quiet when it was pointed out to him that Queen Máxima also has two passports as Argentinean law would not allow her to relinquish her Argentinean citizenship.
 Whereby it is perhaps useful to know that particularly the Christian democrats are known supporters of the Royal Family.